KumarLabJax/JABS-behavior-classifier/docs/features/features.md

 ### Arena Corners

-2 features from arena corners
+5 features from arena corners

 * distance to corner using the convex hull center
+* distance to nearest wall using the convex hull center
+* distance to arena center using the convex hull center
 * bearing to corner using angle of the base neck - nose vector
+* bearing to arena center using angle of the base neck - nose vector

 ### Water Spout (Lixit)

-1 feature from lixit
+12 feature from lixit

-* distance from nose to nearest lixit
+* distance from each keypoint to nearest lixit

 ### Food Hopper